đ¶ Reggae Rhythm Jamaican Jerk Roast Turkey - âIâm gonna be alrightâ

 To make the turkey brine:

 Place a medium saucepan over medium heat and add 2 quarts water, bay leaves, onion powder, ground cloves, sea salt, and maple syrup.
-Heat for about 5 minutes or until heated through and salt is dissolved.
+Heat for about 5 minutes or until heated through and the salt is dissolved.
 Remove from heat and allow cooling.

 Place the cooled brine in a covered container large enough to hold the turkey (a small cooler works well and is what I use).
 Whisk in the cold water, dark rum, and whole peppercorns.
 Add the turkey and make sure it's completely covered by the brine.
-Allow to brine overnight (for at least for 12 hours but no more than 24 hours).
+Allow to brine overnight (for at least 12 hours but no more than 24 hours).

 Remove the turkey the next day from the brine and discard the brining liquid.
 Place the turkey on a wire rack over a rimmed baking sheet for at least 30 minutes to drain and dry.
 If desired, truss the bird.